BenikaH/BayesBall/README.md

     - action type : `str`
     - action inputs, the `subjects` : `list`

-- map of the *outcome*:
+- map of the action *outcome*:
     - outcome result : `str`
     - outcome record : `str`
     - details about the `subjects` : `dict`

-Every *BayesEvent* is a subclass of a *BayesObject*.
-What distinguishes a game *Event* from a game *Object* is that *Events* have prior probabilities defined over a finite set of *outcomes*.[1]
+Every `BayesActions` determines values for prior probabilities defined over a finite set of action *outcomes*.

 These *outcomes* and *prior probabilities* are not intended to be directly changed by the developer.
-Instead, *outcomes* are initialized (relative to the event's current reference class and action type) and manipulated by the logic internal to the *BayesEvent* itself.
+Instead, probability values are initialized (relative to the event's current reference class and action type) and manipulated by the logic internal to a `BayesAction` instance.

-In other words, prior probability values are fixed by the logic encapsulated within `BayesEvent` class methods.
+In other words, prior probability values are fixed by the logic encapsulated within `BayesAction` class methods.

 This is a feature, not a bug.

-Ideally, `BayesEvent` instances should behave semi-autonomously.
+Ideally, `BayesAction` instances should behave semi-autonomously.
 The average modeller should never manipulate these prior probabilities directly--but only indirectly, by manipulating the *context* of an event.
 That is, by altering its *reference class*: by changing the `GameState` and, if possible, the `Environment`.

-Presently, however, the underlying logic in the main `BayesEvent`-- `PitchEvent` --is unrealistic: it relies too heavily on symmetry assumptions rather than the `Environment` and players in the current lineups.
+Presently, the underlying logic in the main `BayesAction`-- `PitchEvent` --is unrealistic: it relies too heavily on symmetry assumptions rather than the `Environment` and players in the current lineups.

 *BayesBall* is different from baseball simulations which are frequentist in nature: whereas *BayesBall* fixes prior probabilities explicitly, other simulation engines define event probabilities in terms of relative frequencies.
 For example, these simulations may calculate the probability that a hit pitch will result in a single by first assuming that, say, at most *N* (= 100,000) hits will occur over the course of a season.
 If *M* is the number of other hit events that could occur during an at-bat (excluding singles), the probability that an at-bat will result in a single, if a hit event must occur, is just